Alexvidalcor/Jepetobot/Readme.md

 * A statistics function has been implemented that allows more control over the behavior of the application.

 * This feature complements an advanced monitoring system.

+### Focus on security

+* Encrypted database and user information.

+* Secured communications by default.

 ### Easy access to Dalle3 from Telegram